top of page

 2. Fonts

 Choosing the right fonts is crucial for creating a professional and cohesive presentation.
-Stick to 2-3 complementary fonts throughout your slides to maintain consistency and readability.
+Stick to 2-3 complementary fonts throughout your slides to maintain consistency and readability of your deck.

 Example: Use a bold sans-serif font for headings and a clean serif font for body text.